gymzombie/LearningPython/README.md

 # LearningPython

 Just a personal exercise to learn Python.
+If you can spell Python, you probably won't find anything interesting here.